beforesemicolon/html-plus/README.md

 For special attributes you don't need the curly braces to bind data, but everywhere else you need to wrap your data reference inside curly braces.
 [Check full DOC to learn more]().

-## Contributing to this Project
-Anyone can help this project grow by using and reporting issues to be addressed.

-You can also fork the project and jump into code addressing reported issues, improving code and tests altogether.
-By doing so, you must follow the following rules:
-* Fixing an issue in code must be followed by test updates or new tests that test your solution;
-* Improving code quality is always welcomed and when necessary, comment accordingly;
-* Any breaking change or new feature must be first reported as an issue with "new feature" or "proposal" tags and can be added to the milestone and project plan to be addressed;
-* Replacing current packages used or creating custom code to address things is super encouraged and preferred where it makes sense.